 Through our analysis we discovered three dimensions to students view of their virtual identities, and characterized two observed stances that students took relative to their avatars.
 These axes and stances can help us understand how virtual identities impact their real world development of STEM identities.
-Since this study, makers of Second Life have updated their generic avatar set to a new set of options such as the two examples seen in Figure 9.
+Since this study, makers of Second Life have updated their generic avatar set (see Figure J, below).